Headline

 Plate Tectonics… A Spreading Zone… and a Slab of Chocolate

-Here is an explanation of how a plate tectonic spreading zone works…. using a slab of chocolate…. as you do…. and a bit of imagination. .
-The choc' based explanation, may help visualise how the spreading process works and could help understand what can be seen on the geological map, shown below.
-A brief on plate tectonics general: Plate tectonics is the name given … Read entire article »
+Here is an explanation of how plate tectonics in a spreading zone, moves…. using a slab of chocolate…. as you do…. and a bit of imagination. .
+The choc’ based explanation, may help visualise how the spreading process works and could help understand what can be seen on the geological map, shown below.
+A brief on plate tectonics general: Plate tectonics is the name … Read entire article »

 Thoughts & Quotes…..
 006: February 2013